-The Nest Cam IQ Indoor ($299) and the Nest Cam IQ Outdoor ($349), Nest’s top of the range camera duo, add HD Talk and Listen to the mix, for clearer two-way conversations, person alerts (with Familiar face tech learning people over time) and a supersight, 4K sensor with HDR, for close-up tracking.
-The Indoor version also has Google Assistant built in – effectively turning it into Google Home speaker.
+The Nest Cam IQ Indoor ($299) and the Nest Cam IQ Outdoor ($349), Nest’s top of the range camera duo, add HD Talk and Listen to the mix for clearer two-way conversations, person alerts (with Familiar face tech learning people over time) and a supersight 4K sensor with HDR, for close-up tracking.
+The Indoor version also has Google Assistant built in – effectively turning it into a Google Home speaker.

-The feature, which is only in the US right for now, takes advantage of the microphone and speaker that handles two-way audio, to add Google Assistant functionality.
+This feature, which is only in the US right now, takes advantage of the microphone and speaker that handles two-way audio to add Google Assistant functionality.

 If you subscribe to Nest Aware, the cloud-based service that adds a heft of smart monitoring skills to the mix, you can include stuff like 24/7 recording, sharing of clips and timelapses, activity zones and more intelligent alerts.